ave-llan/spectrogram/README.md

 # Spectrogram
-Given audio, visualizes as a spectrogram in D3.
+Given audio, visualizes as a spectrogram.
+Provides basic playback controls.

 ## Development instructions
 Clone this repository and run `npm install`.